 II.
-DRAFT OF THE POLICY DOCUMENT ON THE IMPACTS OF CLIMATE CHANGE ON WORLD HERITAGE PROPERTIES
+POLICY DOCUMENT ON THE IMPACTS OF CLIMATE CHANGE ON WORLD HERITAGE PROPERTIES

-Ι. Preamble and Purpose
+I. Preamble and Purpose

 According to the IPCC3, the average temperature of the earth's surface has risen by 0.74 degrees C° since the late 1800s4 and it is projected to increase by another 1.1 to 6.4 degrees C° by the year 2099.
-The sea level rose on average by 10 to 20 cm during the 20th century. and an additional increase of 0.18 to 0.59 cm is projected by the end of the current century5.
+The sea level rose on average by 10 to 20 cm during the 20th century, and an additional increase of 0.18 to 0.59 cm is projected by the end of the current century5.
 Small Island Developing States (SIDS) are most vulnerable to such sea level rise and severity of extreme weather conditions and could, in some cases, even become uninhabitable6.
+With the IPCC currently finalising its 4th Assessment Report (Climate Change 2007), it is widely acknowledged that the scientific basis for understanding the impacts of climate change and options for adaptation and mitigation have been clearly established.

-The composition and distribution of natural, human and cultural ecosystems is expected to change as species and populations respond to the new conditions created by climate change.
+The composition and distribution of natural, human and cultural ecosystems are expected to change as species and populations respond to the new conditions created by climate change.
 Species may be forced to shift their ranges, but this movement becomes difficult or impossible in heavily fragmented landscapes7.
 Climate change exacerbates the incidence of pests, pathogens and fires.
 Warmer temperatures in deserts could threaten species that now exist near their heat tolerance limit, and desertification will increase.
-The projected declines in glaciers, permafrost and snow cover will affect soil stability and hydrological systems. eventually causing many river systems to dry up.
+The projected declines in glaciers, permafrost and snow cover will affect soil stability and hydrological systems, eventually causing many river systems to dry up.
 In coastal and marine ecosystems, an increase coral bleaching and mortality would profoundly affect the productivity of reef ecosystems8.
 Thus, climate change will adversely affect, and indeed is already affecting the conservation of World Heritage natural properties9 and the ecological systems that sustain life.

 World Heritage cultural properties are also being variously impacted by climate change.
 Archaeological remains and related evidence will be affected when the hydrological, chemical and biological processes of the soil change.
 Since historic buildings materials are more porous than modern constructions, any increases in soil moisture might result in greater salt mobilisation; consequently drying will cause salt crystallisation to damage decorated surfaces.
 Timber and other organic building materials may be subject to increased biological infestation in altitudes and latitudes that may not have been previously affected.
 Flooding may damage building materials not designed to withstand prolonged immersion.
 Increases in storminess and wind gusts can lead to structural damage.
 Desertification, salt weathering and erosion is already threatening cultural heritage in desert areas.
-Climate change may also cause social and cultural impacts, with communities changing the way they
+Climate change may also cause social and cultural impacts, with communities changing the way they live, work, worship and socialise in buildings sites and landscapes, possibly migrating and abandoning their built heritage.
+Further, climate change may also cause impacts on livelihoods, food security, and the social fabric as a whole.